OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/doc-doxygen.md

 Doxygen software processes code comments to create API documentation that is useful for developers.
 Doxygen can also be used to create graphs showing how code modules are connected.
-The output of Doxygen are not intended to be saved in the repository but might be distributed and archived, similar to model executables.
+The output of Doxygen is not intended to be saved in the repository but might be distributed and archived, similar to model executables.

 This documentation includes the following sections: